Bridging Service Design, Visualizations, and Visual Analytics in Healthcare Digital Twins: Challenges, Gaps, and Research Opportunities: Research Agenda

-In information visualization, it is a common and well-established practice to formalize user interaction intents, i.e., to articulate why users interact with visual representations \cite{Yi2007, Tominski20IVDA}.
+Enhancing the effectiveness of visualization-based DT systems in healthcare requires focusing on their utility (meeting real-world needs), usability (ensuring systems are accessible and operable), and desirability (aligning with user preferences).
+A service design approach can guide this by coupling the design and development process with user research, visualization task modeling, and ethical reflection.
+In information visualization, it is a well-established practice to formalize user interaction intents, i.e., to articulate why users interact with visual representations \cite{Yi2007, Tominski20IVDA}.
 Frameworks such as the task typology by Brehmer and Munzner \cite{Brehmer2013} help structure and classify visualization tasks in terms of what users do, how they do it, and why.
 This task-oriented lens is essential for designing DT solutions that are not only visually rich but also functionally aligned with clinical or patient goals.
-To better define these goals, user research becomes indispensable.
-One effective method of SD is the creation of \textit{user personas}, i.e., archetypal representations of key user groups, that help developers understand the specific characteristics, needs, and contexts of the people they are designing for \cite{Palmer2024}.
-In healthcare DT applications, personas have been used to analyze functional requirements, distinguish between user groups (e.g., based on role, age, diagnosis), and guide the customization of DT functionalities and interfaces accordingly \cite{Lutze2020}.
-While visualization guidelines exist to support the selection of appropriate visual representations for DT systems \cite{Paziraei2025}, they often overlook the multi-actor nature of healthcare environments.
-DT systems may also be used at the same time by a diverse group of users, including clinicians, patients, and caregivers.
-Each of them may have distinct preferences, cognitive models, and desired levels of complexity of the DT solution.
-Thus, SD principles suggest that systems should be designed to adapt to different user roles or support collaborative, multi-user interactions, depending on the application context.
+User research, particularly through SD personas (archetypal representations of key user groups), helps define their characteristics and needs \cite{Palmer2024}.
+In healthcare DTs, personas clarify functional requirements and support customization for different user groups, such as by role, age, or diagnosis \cite{Lutze2020}.
+Visualization guidelines \cite{Paziraei2025} help select representations, but often overlook healthcare’s multi-actor nature.
+DT systems may also be used at the same time by a diverse group of users, including clinicians, patients, and caregivers, with distinct preferences, cognitive models, and desired levels of complexity of the DT solution.
+SD principles suggest designing for role-based or collaborative multi-user interaction, depending on the application context.
+Concrete use scenarios rooted in service settings further strengthen this alignment.
+As shown by West et al. \cite{West2024}, mapping both technical and human processes reveals opportunities for service-level innovation.
+Finally, ethical considerations must be embedded from the outset.
+DT systems in healthcare often collect sensitive psychological and physiological data, making them susceptible to bias, risk, and unintended consequences.
+Key concerns include balancing individual and collective benefits \cite{West2024}, ensuring inclusivity, mitigating algorithmic bias, and maintaining trust in the system’s outputs \cite{Tsekleves2025, Barricelli2024}.
+These considerations influence not only how data is handled but also how it is visualized and interpreted.